Country of Belize Tourism and Central America Travel Guide - Hotels in Belize

 On all of our trips we are far from medical care.
 Guests should bring all medications for chronic or recurring ailments.
 Recent medical and dental exams should be completed to ensure that you are fit for travel, and you should carry health insurance documents.
 If you purchase a travel insurance policy it will cover medical costs in the country, as well as your last-minute trip cancellation and other risks of travel.
-Please note that if you purchase the Travel Select plan from Travelex within 21 days from the day you sign up, all pre-existing medical conditions are eligible for coverage (call Travelex at 800-228-9792 and tell them you are traveling with Slickrock.
-Slickrock's location number is 44-0013).
-You can also visit Travelex's website or download their plans off of our Belize reservations page.
+Travel insurance is available from many providers.
+Our recommendation is Travelex, although they only offer insurance policies to US residents.
+Call Travelex: (800) 228-9792, and tell them that you are traveling with Slickrock.
+Slickrock’s location number is 44-0013.
+You may also visit Travelex's website.

-Our trips are not overly-strenuous, but good general physical condition is a must.
-You don’t need to be an athlete, but you must be capable of moderate to vigorous exercise for a few hours each day.
-We are not qualified to evaluate your fitness, so you must determine if your own fitness is appropriate.
+Our trips are not overly-strenuous, you don’t need to be an athlete, but you must be capable of moderate to vigorous exercise a few hours each day.
+We cannot evaluate your fitness; you must determine if your own fitness is appropriate.
 If you are overweight, in poor physical condition, or have special medical considerations you should call us first and consult with your physician before signing up for a trip.
-We recommend that all participants have a medical checkup.

 Related blog post: How to travel to Belize

 Belize has two airports.
 The international airport call Philip Goldson International Airport (airport code BZE) and Belize Municipal which you use when flying in country (airport code TZA).